-When you run Windows 10 or Windows 11 on a PC or any PC that supports Unified Extensible Firmware Interface (UEFI), Trusted Boot protects your PC from malware from the moment you power on your PC until your anti-malware starts.
-In the unlikely event that malware does infect a PC, it can't remain hidden; Trusted Boot can prove the system's integrity to your infrastructure in a way that malware can't disguise.
-Even on PCs without UEFI, Windows provides even better startup security than previous versions of Windows.
+Running Windows 10 or Windows 11 on a PC with Unified Extensible Firmware Interface (UEFI) support ensures that Trusted Boot safeguards your PC against malware right from the moment you power it on.
+This protection continues until your anti-malware software takes over.
+If, by any chance, malware manages to infect your PC, it won't be able to stay hidden.
+Trusted Boot can verify the system's integrity to your infrastructure in a manner that malware can't mask.
+Even for PCs without UEFI, Windows offers enhanced startup security compared to earlier Windows versions.

 The threat: rootkits

 Rootkits are a sophisticated and dangerous type of malware.
 They run in kernel mode, using the same privileges as the OS.
 Because rootkits have the same rights as the OS and start before it, they can completely hide themselves and other applications.
 Often, rootkits are part of an entire suite of malware that can bypass local logins, record passwords and keystrokes, transfer private files, and capture cryptographic data.

 Different types of rootkits load during different phases of the startup process: